Georgetown University Nike Tennis Camp Washington, District of Columbia

 Georgetown University is committed to the care and protection of those under 18 years of age.
 All University-sponsored and affiliated activities and programs, as well as those operated on campus by non-University organizations, must comply with the University’s Protection of Minors Policy.
 For more information, go to www.protectionofminors.georgetown.edu.Meet your coaching staff

-Gordie Ernst is in his sixth year as the Head Men's and Women's Tennis Coach at Georgetown University.
+Gordie Ernst is in his seventh year as the Head Men's and Women's Tennis Coach at Georgetown University.
 He has accumulated a total of 75 win between the two programs and had 79 BIG EAST Academic All-Stars.Read Full Bio

 In the past two seasons, the women's program has come into its own with a BIG EAST Tournament berth and a All-BIG EAST performer in Stephanie Wetmore.
 Last year, the Blue & Gray posted its best season under Ernst with a 13-10 overall record and a mark of 7-2 in conference play.
 The Hoyas placed sixth at the BIG EAST Tournament despite going into the championship as the eighth seed.
 GU moved into the final match after defeating fourth-seeded Louisville, 4-2, in the consolation bracket.